The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 ---

-## About & License
+## About

 **Contact**: <tonyjanus@gmail.com>

 **LinkedIn**: [LinkedIn - Anthony Janus](https://www.linkedin.com/in/anthony-janus)

+---

+## License

-**License**: The code in this project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The code in this project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 The whitepaper ***Structural Computing for Deterministic AGI: A Constitutionally Aligned, Energy-Efficient Alternative to Probabilistic Models*** is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-See the [LICENSE](LICENSE) file for details.
-This allows use, modification, and distribution for any purpose, including commercial, with attribution, fostering collaboration and innovation.
+See /LICENSE for the code (Apache-2.0) and /structural_AI_computing/LICENSE for the whitepaper (CC BY 4.0).
 This is an open-source project intended to foster collaboration and accelerate the development of safe, truthful AGI.

-_Note: License information in documents is being updated to reflect the current license applied.
-The Apache 2.0 supersedes any other licenses mentioned in them._
+_**Note**: License headers are being updated.
+Code is Apache-2.0; the whitepaper and all files in /structural_AI_computing are CC BY 4.0;_
+_the documents in /cognitive_framework currently carry CC BY-NC-ND 4.0 headers and will be updated to CC BY 4.0._
+_Where a document includes its own license header, that header governs that document._

 ---